 The Connect Grants drive discovery and learning within an environment that supports the development of project proposals and the process of peer review.
 These mini-grants encourage leadership and career development, mentoring, networking and research collaboration, while enhancing and advancing the university’s multifaceted initiatives and scholarship infrastructure.

 The Connect Grants Program is available to individuals, faculty groups (formal or ad hoc), and academic units.
-Successful grant proposals must support one or more of the AdvanceRIT project goals and objectives.
+Successful grant proposals must support one or more of the AdvanceRIT program goals and objectives.
 The Connect Grants are designed to broaden faculty opportunities and enhance plans of work associated with tenure and promotion preparation and overall career advancement.
 Creative department or unit-level efforts to engage in cultural change, guide and manage faculty through various career stages and project-oriented work to facilitate institutional transformation are encouraged.
 Approximately $40,000 is available for the overall Connect Grants program with the number of awards depending upon the review and evaluation of the proposals in relation to the selection criteria.
 Refer to the AdvanceRIT Connect Grants webpage for the FAQ and past Connect Grant awards.

 (Excerpt from the April 2018 Connect Grant Program Internal Evaluation conducted by Dr. Liz Litzler, Emily Affolter, and Lexie Maister, University of Washington Center for Evaluation & Research for STEM Equity)

 The AdvanceRIT Connect Grant program has resulted in strong impacts for the grantees of the programs as well as the broader RIT community, based on an evaluation of the program.